mininny/mininny.github.io/_posts/2020-05-02-ios-image-sizes.md

 date: 2020-05-03
 ---

-This is a finished but unfinalized post.
-{: .notice--info}

 When you work with iOS applications and do some UI-work with the app, you probably have added custom images to your app.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/20200503/xcode-image-view.png" alt="">